ude-soco/RIMA/RIMA-Frontend/README.md

 Step 2:- Download [IntelliJ Ultimate](https://www.jetbrains.com/de-de/idea/download/#section=windows) or [Visual Studio Code](https://code.visualstudio.com/download) and install one of the code editors

-Step 3:- Open a command prompt/terminal and move to the ``RIMA-Frontend`` directory
+Step 3:- Open a command prompt/terminal and move to the ``RIMA-Frontend/nodejs`` directory

 Step 4:- Type ``npm install`` to install the necessary dependencies for the project